Roger-random/ESP_8_BIT_composite/README.md

 ## Tip jar

-Just like its predecessor ESP_8_BIT, This project is shared freely with the world.
+Just like its predecessor ESP_8_BIT, this project is shared freely with the world.
 Under the MIT license, you don't owe me anything.

 But if you want to toss a few coins my way, use